OpenID Connect (OIDC) Authenticator

 The application sends out the ID Token to other application components or microservices.

-DAP sends an access token to the application component.
+Conjur sends an access token to the application component.

 For more information, see OIDC authentication flow.